What are HR metrics?

-To measure an employee’s Bradford Factor you use the Bradford formula:
+To measure someone’s Bradford Factor, use the Bradford formula:

-Here, “S” is for “spells”, meaning the number of absences over a set period of time.
-You’ll square this number and then multiply it by “D” for “days”, meaning the total number of days an employee was absent.
+Here, “S” is for “spells,” meaning the number of absences over a set period.
+Square this number and then multiply it by “D” for “days,” meaning the total number of days a person was absent.

 The Bradford Factor doesn’t just measure the number of days off but focuses on the number of absences.
 It is based on the theory that shorter, more frequent absences are more detrimental to the organization than longer, less frequent ones.